 6.3.
 If an author is determined to have violated the TJHE Ethical Guidelines for Publication, TJHE reserves the right to impose sanctions, which may include restriction from further consideration of accepting the author’s work, retraction of a published paper, or withdrawal of a submitted paper.

 Approved by the TJHE Editorial Board and signed on behalf of the Tuning Academy on 16 March 2015 by:

 Many sources were consulted in preparation of these ethical guidelines.
 However, the Editorial Board of the TJHE would like to acknowledge in particular principles outlined in documents by C.O.P.E.
 (The Committee on Publication Ethics) and the Geological Society of America.

-TJHE Ethical Guidelines (download)
+TJHE Ethical Guidelines (download PDF)